LaraSlzb/laras-made-template/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Does the amount of physical activity have an impact mental health?
+1. Does the amount of physical activity have an impact on mental health?

 ## Description